newrelic/newrelic-agent-init-container/README.md

 ### Quickstart

-1. Specify environment variables with the language of the initcontainer you wish to build locally, and your [New Relic License Key](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/).
+1. Specify environment variables with the language of the init container you wish to build locally, and your [New Relic License Key](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/).
 ```bash
 export INITCONTAINER_LANGUAGE=python
 export NEW_RELIC_LICENSE_KEY=***